senenpalanca/portfolio/content/jobs/Trialing/index.md

 url: 'https://www.trialing.org/'
 ---

-- App deployment with Flutter.
+- Full-stack deployment with Flutter and Django (python).
-- Backend development using python and Django.
 - Web deployment with HTMX + Javascript.
 - Agile methodologies, SCRUM.
-- practice with CI/CD
+- practice with CI/CD and deployment with AWS.
+- Deployment of an authentication service using SSO.